PewDiePie: 2010–2012: Early years

 Kjellberg originally registered a YouTube account under the name "Pewdie" in December 2006; he explained that "pew" represents the sound of lasers and "die" refers to dying.
 After initially forgetting the password to this account, he registered the "PewDiePie" YouTube channel on 29 April 2010.
-Following his exit from Chalmers, his parents refused to financially support him, so he funded his early videos by working as a harbor captain, selling prints of his Photoshop art, and working at a hot dog stand.
+Following his exit from Chalmers, his parents refused to support him financially, so he funded his early videos by working as a harbor captain, selling prints of his Photoshop art, and working at a hot dog stand.
 Kjellberg stated that the ability to make videos was more important to him than a prestigious career.
 Five years later, Kjellberg recalled, "I knew people were big at other types of videos, but there was no one big in gaming, and I didn't know you could make money out of it.
 It was never like a career that I could just quit college to pursue.
 It was just something I loved to do."

 In his early years as a YouTube creator, Kjellberg focused on video game commentaries, most notably of horror and action video games.
 Some of his earliest videos featured commentaries of mainstream video games including Minecraft and Call of Duty, although he came to be particularly noted for his Let's Plays of horror games such as Amnesia: The Dark Descent and The Last of Us.
 On these videos, Kjellberg has stated "I was so shy back then," and added, "It was so weird to me, sitting alone in a room talking into a microphone.
 That was unheard of back at the time.
 No one really did it."
 Kjellberg's oldest video available for viewing is titled "Minecraft Multiplayer Fun".
 Uploaded on 2 October 2010, the video contained mainly Swedish commentary from Kjellberg, rather than the English language he employed in later videos.

 Starting on 2 September 2011, he also began posting weekly vlogs under the title of Fridays with PewDiePie.
 The series was a weekly deviation from the Let's Play videos that formed most of his content output at the time, and often featured Kjellberg completing viewer requests.